 Athletic Greens Ingredients

 As mentioned, the brand claims to have 75 vitamins, minerals, superfoods, probiotics, and adaptogens per serving.
-That said, only NIH National Institute on Aging “Vitamins and Minerals in Older Adults” View Source are “essential” to human health.
+That said, only 13 of them NIH National Institute on Aging “Vitamins and Minerals in Older Adults” View Source are “essential” to human health.
 Ready for them all?

 Athletic Greens separates its ingredient list into different types of “blends” it contains.
 There are four.
 “Alkaline, Nutrient Dense Raw-Superfood Complex” (which mostly consists of fruits and green vegetables like spinach and pineapple), “Nutrient Dense Extracts, Herbs & Antioxidant” (which contains herbs you’ve likely seen as supplements, like ashwagandha), “Digestive Enzyme & Super Mushroom Complex” (medicinal mushrooms akin to what you might find in a mushroom coffee blend), and “Dairy-Free Probiotics” (probiotic strains that are similar to most over-the-counter blends).